sjp38/hackermail/USAGE.md

 Pressing `f` starts forwarding the focused mail.

 Pressing `m` or opens a selection-based menu.
 From the menu, users can do abovely explained actions.
-In addition to that, the menu provides below options.
+In addition to those, the menu provides below options.

 - Writing a mail using the focused mail as its draft (same to `hkml write